van-dai-vuong/canari/README.md

 You can get started with Canari by going through our [installation guide](https://bayes-works.github.io/canari/installation_guide.html) and [tutorials](https://bayes-works.github.io/canari/tutorials.html) covering all the main features of the library.

 ## Contributors
 The principal developer of canary is Van Dai Vuong with the mentoring of Luong Ha Nguyen and oversight by James-A. Goulet.
-The major contributors to the library are
+The major contributors to the library are:

 	- Zhanwen Xin (Online AR, Bounded AR & several+++ bug fixes through PRs)

 	- David Wardan (SLSTM component & several+++ bug fixes through PRs)

 # Acknowledgements